iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___14.7/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.goodsam.responder 1 reviews"/>
 </p>

+> Uses mobile data like it's going out of fashion.
+2 6 hour shift's and I have used 80 percent of my monthly allocation.<br> :date: __2021-06-07 16:37:09__

 > I don't receive any volunteer marshall opportunities which is frustrating to do Your response would make sense if I wasn't in the same household who has their phone pinging with opportunities all day ..<br> :date: __2021-06-05 20:45:54__

 > Been stuck on the loading screen for 4 days now...<br> :date: __2021-05-27 18:40:24__